 When you allow the switches in your panel to trip frequently, they can wear out and stop providing accurate amperage readings.
 This increases the chances of short circuits and electrical fires if the breaker fails to trip when it should.
 Instead of protecting your home from an overload, a worn-out electrical panel may allow too much current to flow and overheat the wiring behind your walls.

 Sharing a circuit with other appliances can lead to system overload.
 When your system has a dedicated HVAC breaker, you won’t have to worry about frequent trips.
-It relies on a stable power source without straining your electrical panel or competing with other appliances for electricity.
+It relies on a stable power source.
+If you are already experiencing issues, our AC repair team in Burleson can diagnose the problem.

 A dedicated circuit gives your system the power it needs without taking electricity away from other appliances.

 Breaker troubleshooting and installation are best left to professionals.
 Electrical panels are complex and handle high voltage and amperage, which can cause serious injury or even death if handled incorrectly.
-The licensed electricians at Minuteman Heating & Air have the expertise to install a dedicated circuit safely and ensure your system meets safety standards.
+The experienced HVAC technicians at Minuteman Heating & Air have the expertise to inspect your system, identify electrical issues, and coordinate the work needed to get your unit on a dedicated circuit safely.

-Don’t Wait for the Hottest Day of the Year for HVAC Repair
+Do Not Wait Until Your AC Fails on the Hottest Day of the Year

 Imagine it’s one of the hottest days of the year in Burleson, TX, and your AC suddenly shuts off.
 You check the panel, and sure enough, it’s tripped again.
 You reset it, but a few minutes later, the same thing happens.